yerodigo-cell/moodle-local_xpstore/README.md

 ## ⚙️ Store Configuration

+Before using the store, ensure the `Level Up XP` block is added to your course.
+Once the block is active, a direct link to the store will automatically appear in the main course navigation menu.

-Once installed, the `Level Up XP` block must be active.
-Administrators or editing teachers can configure the store by accessing the course's exclusive administration panel:
+Administrators or editing teachers can access the exclusive configuration panel directly from the store's interface or via the following URL:

 **Path:** `yoursite.com/local/xpstore/config.php?id=COURSE_ID`